mohammadshrahi/customHorizontalCalendar/README.md

-# horizontal_date_picker
+# Custom_Horizontal_calendar

-A new flutter plugin project aims to implement horizontal date picker.
+A new flutter plugin project aims to implement horizontal Calender.

 ## Getting Started